 Blueprint for All, formerly The Stephen Lawrence Charitable Trust, was founded in 1998 with a vision of tackling inequality in all its forms.
 From its early focus on supporting young people of black heritage into careers in architecture, the career Stephen himself hoped to pursue, the charity has broadened its work and programmes so that it is now working across industries and with young people, community groups and partner organisations to create long-term systemic change.

-Recognising this growth, a decision was taken to adopt a name which better reflects and communicates the ambition to create a fairer and more inclusive society.
+Recognising this growth, a decision was taken to adopt a name that better reflects and communicates the ambition to create a fairer and more inclusive society.
 The new name also makes space for the Stephen Lawrence Day Foundation, led by Stephen’s mother Baroness Lawrence, which will continue to commemorate his memory.

 The Stephen Lawrence Centre in Deptford will remain the home of the charity, as well as Your Space flexible co-working and event facilities.